Code-Institute-Submissions/ms4-siopa-fia/README.md

 2. Created a requirements.txt file and froze all the required modules to this file using ```pip3 freeze > requirements.txt```
 3. Created a Procfile and added ```web: gunicorn siopa_fia.wsgi:application```
 4. ```git add```, ```git commit``` and ```git push``` to push these changes to my GitHub repository.
-5. Logged into my Heroku account and created a new app, using Europe (eu-west-1) as my region.
+5. Logged into my Heroku account and created a new app, I selected Europe (eu-west-1) as my region.
-6. Next was selecting the Resources tab in Heroku, then in the Add-ons search bar added Heroku Postgres, select plan name **Hobby Dev - Free** then clicked
+6. Select Resources tab in Heroku, then in the Add-ons search bar added Heroku Postgres, select plan name **Hobby Dev - Free** then clicked
 Submit Order Form in order to add it to my project.
 7. In the dashboard for the application, I clicked on Settings, then Reveal Config Vars and set the following values to appear as below: